CartoDB/carto-vl-training/training-v2/05-legends.md

 * The second parameter is used to weight each occurrence differently based on the number you define here. `1` means this is an unweighted count.
 This is also an optional parameter.
 We're defining `1` for demonstration purposes, but `1` is also actually the default so it doesn't need to be specified.

 This line defines our histogram, but we still have to draw it.
 That happens inside the `drawHistogram` function we just added.
-* The `var histogramWidget` line creates an Airship histogram Widget.
+* The `var histogramwidget` line creates an Airship histogram widget.
 * The `const histogram` line reads values from the `viewportHistogram` function in our `viz`.
-* The `histogramWidget.data` line maps the values to our histogram.
+* The `histogramwidget.data` line maps the values to our histogram.

-For more details about how Airship Histogram Widget Components work, see [this documentation](https://carto.com/developers/airship/reference/#/components/histogram-Widget).
+For more details about how Airship Histogram widget Components work, see [this documentation](https://carto.com/developers/airship/reference/#/components/histogram-widget).
 Check [this guide section](https://carto.com/developers/carto-vl/guides/add-widgets/#scalars-what-is-the-total-of--what-is-the-average-of--what-is-the-maximum-) to learn more about how to find averages, totals, min, max or percentiles for your entire dataset vs. features in your map's viewport.

 Now we just need to call the drawHistogram function to draw the histogram on our map.
 Paste this line into your code under `layer.addTo(map);`: